tarrifa/tarrifa/README.md

 ### Hello!
 I'm Rafael 👋

-- 🎓 I'm currently working on Python Web DevelopmnetAI 🤖
+- 🎓 I'm currently working on React JS Web Development and Mobile Development with React Native🤖
-- 🗒️ I'm currently learning Three.js and TensorFlow
+- 🗒️ I'm currently learning Web Services
 - ⚡ Fun fact: I´m also an aerialist and an artist 🎨